 The terroir of the Macedon Ranges is referenced as a key point of distinction here, with Red Gum Single Malt being the first whisky to use native Australian Red Gum throughout the entire maturation process to help build a uniquely Australian profile.
 Using 100% malted barley, the Red Gum Single Malt is described as having a herbaceous and smoky nose, followed by a peaty palate of prunes, Christmas spice, pear, and citrus.

 Nose: Herbaceous, spicy smoked notes, caramel, burnt wood, hedgerow.

 Archie Rose ‘Single Malt Whisky’

-Archie Rose Distilling Co. may be best known for gin, but the versatile Sydney distillery are increasingly becoming known for the brown stuff.
-In 2020, Archie Rose released their Single Malt Whisky and almost immediately began raking some of the world’s most coveted awards.
+Archie Rose Distilling Co. may be best known for gin, but the versatile Sydney distillery is increasingly becoming known for the brown stuff.
+In 2020, Archie Rose released their Single Malt Whisky and almost immediately began raking in some of the world’s most coveted awards.

 Nose: Fresh herbs, shortbread biscuits, raisins, toffee, dark chocolate.

 Price: $119 for 700ml bottle (limited to 2 bottles per person).